Durant leads Warriors to 3-0 lead over mourning Spurs - Philly

 "We are all hurting," Spurs veteran Manu Ginobili said after the morning shootaround.
 "We want to be next to Pop, we want to support him, but we've got to go out there and compete today.
 But, for sure, we are toiling.
 It's not an easy day to be here."

-Ginobili and fellow veteran Tony Parker said it was tough to play basketball following Erin's passing, but the team's goal was to compete and play with the grit Popovich has always demanded of them.
+Ginobili and Parker said it was tough to play basketball following Erin's passing, but the team's goal was to compete and play with the grit Popovich has always demanded of them.

 Parker, who said Erin and Gregg were a mother and father to him when he entered the league as a 19-year-old, lived up to those wishes.
 Parker, who averaged 2.0 points in the first two games, finished with 16 points in 17 minutes.